-To link to this resource use: https://libraries.indiana.edu/resources/unbisnet
+To link to this database use: https://libraries.indiana.edu/databases/unbisnet

 Primary bibliographic database of the United Nations, established in 1979.
 Indexes UN documents and publications and non-UN publications in the Dag Hammarskjold Library.